Overnight Chocolate Chia Seed Pudding

 Leftovers keep covered in the fridge for 2-3 days, though best when fresh.

-Serve chilled with desired toppings, such as fruit, granola or coconut whipped cream.
+Serve chilled with desired toppings, such as fruit, dark chocolate almonds, granola or coconut whipped cream.

 Featured In: Food Blogger